praatikgote/-sf-fire-calls-analysis_pyspark/README.md

 This project showcases how to leverage PySpark for analyzing a large dataset on fire calls, extracting valuable insights regarding call types, timing, response delays, and neighborhood-specific statistics.

 ## 📝 Notes
-- This project was executed on a local Spark cluster.
+- This project was executed on a DataBriks Spark cluster.